acquia/lightning/UPDATE.md

 follow the instructions for updating from 2.2.0 to 2.2.1, then from 2.2.1 to 2.2.2, in that order.

+### 3.1.5 to 3.1.6
+* If you would like to create media items for audio files, enable the new Media Audio module (lightning_media_audio).
+* If you would like to create media items for video files, create a new media type called "Video file", using the "Video file" source.
+Then, create two new view displays for this media type: one called "Thumbnail", which only displays the media thumbnail using the "Medium" image style, and one called "Embedded", which displays the "Video file" field using the "Video" formatter.
+* If you would like to be able to change the moderation states of content without having to visit the edit form, install the Moderation Sidebar module.
+* If you'd like to streamline the Editorial workflow, edit it and make the following modifications:
+  1. Rename the "Review" transition to "Send to review".
+  2. Rename the "Restore" transition to "Restore from archive".
+  3. Remove the "Restore to draft" transition, and edit the "Create new draft" transition to allow content to be transitioned from the Archived state to the Draft state.

 ### 3.1.4 to 3.1.5
 There are no manual update steps for this version.